-Five of the REIT's largest tenants, by percentage of total GLA, occupy approximately 61.1% of the total weighted areas.
-Although all five tenants are committed to multi-year leases, which are set to expire gradually between 2020 and 2029, there is no assurance that such tenants will continue to occupy such premises for the remainder of their lease terms.
-Some of them have break options before the end of their leases, and the earliest dates on which those five largest tenants may effectively move range between 2023 and 2027.
+Five of the REIT's largest tenants, by percentage of total GLA, occupy nearly 49% of the total weighted areas.
+Although all five tenants are committed to multi-year leases, which are set to expire gradually between 2023 and 2027, there is no assurance that such tenants will continue to occupy such premises for the remainder of their lease terms.
+Some of them have break options before the end of their leases, and the earliest dates on which those five largest tenants may effectively move range between 2021 and 2027.
 To minimize this risk of vacancy, Inovalis REIT will continue to closely monitor all leases and ensure that they work with the current tenants to determine their future leasing plans, which would allow Inovalis REIT to source tenants in advance of the current tenants vacating the property.